Just add WATER: WebAssembly-based Circumvention Transports: Implementing shadowsocks.wasm

 \subsection{PoC version \texttt{shadowsocks.wasm}}

 The PoC version utilizes the client and server implementation of the \textit{shadowsocks-rust} library, integrating \texttt{shadowsocks.wasm} to just run the main logic for the protocol, which is basically packaging code with \textit{shadowsocks-crypto}~\cite{shadowsocks-crypto}.
 The initial challenge we faced was the limitation of WASI being in its developmental phase, currently supporting only 32-bit targets for compilation.
 However, we found that a 32-bit usize integer suffices for the core functionalities of encryption, decryption, and packet transmission.
-We plan to continually update our runtime library to align with the latest advancements in WASI.
+We plan to continually update our runtime library to follow the advancements in WASI's latest standard.